 Community foundations exist to help local area residents manage their charitable giving and to funnel local funds to where they’ll do the most good in hometown neighborhoods.

-Most community foundations judge their by two factors; the amount of good they do in their neighborhood and the amount of money they raise.
-And because much of the money the foundations raise goes back out the door and into the community, it's critical that the groups are aggressive with their efforts and continue to add dollars to their asset base.
+Most community foundations judge their success by two factors; the amount of good they do in their neighborhood and the amount of money they raise.
+And because much of the money the foundations raise goes back out the door and into the community, it’s critical that the groups are aggressive with their fundraising efforts and continue to add dollars to their asset base.

-What does this have to do with ?
-It's simple.
-Recent real-world experiences by community board advisors Ekstrom & Associates shows that the foundations that clearly communicate their vision and goals to givers raise more money than those foundations that don't — often significantly more.
+What does this have to do with branding?
+It’s simple.
+Recent real-world experiences by community board advisors Ekstrom & Associates shows that the foundations that clearly communicate their vision and goals to givers raise more money than those foundations that don’t — often significantly more.

 Many donors want to give locally, and they want to know that their dollars are going to impact their own communities.
 It makes logical sense, therefore, that such donors would look to community foundations in the first place.
 After all, local foundations are clear about where they do their work and even tend to have the community name in their title; (The Miami Foundation and The Greater St. Louis Community Foundation are good examples).